spwilson2/whimsy/docs/migrating.rst

 Here are the steps:

 1. Look in the directory the old test expects a ``test.py`` file to be located in.
-2. Move that file and copy it into our new test location ``/tests/quick/se/00.hello`` and name the file ``config.py``.
-(Note that this is the same directory it was in originally.)
+2. Move that file and copy it into the same test location, but change the name to ``config.py``.

-3. Move the reference files will not change location (``/tests/quick/se/00.hello/ref/arm/linux/simple-atomic-dummychecker``)
+   - The reference files will stay in the same location as well.

-4. Assuming that the additional config files which set up the old test are not ported, we need to do so.
+3. Assuming that the additional config files which set up the old test are not ported, we need to do so.

-    - To do this copy over the old config to ``/tests/legacy-configs/simple-atomic-dummychecker.py`` (We know this is the legacy config name because it is the final name of the old test path.)
+   - To do this copy over the old config ``/tests/configs/simple-atomic-dummychecker.py`` to ``/tests/legacy-configs/simple-atomic-dummychecker.py`` (We know this is the legacy config name because it is the final name of the old test path.)

-5. Create a ``test-hello.py`` file in this directory now, and use the gem5_verify_config and verifiers to match the golden standards.
+4. Create a ``test-hello.py`` file in ``quick/se/00.hello/`` and use
+   ``gem5_verify_config`` and verifiers to create a suite that will compare gem5 execution to golden standards.

 .. code:: python